-The impact of COVID-19 on the workforce is likely to last long after a vaccine is developed.
-Companies of varying industries have seen what’s possible to achieve with a flexible workplace.
+The impact of COVID-19 on the workforce was substantial.
+Companies of varying industries have seen what’s possible to achieve with hybrid work and a flexible workplace.
 As a result, it’s highly unlikely that things will revert to the way they were before the pandemic.

 In this article, we’re sharing how facility managers can prepare their employees and office for the new dynamic workplace.

-Dynamic workplaces include furniture and collaborative spaces that can easily be reconfigured to meet the company’s current needs.
-But what makes a workplace truly dynamic is the technology and tools that power it.
+Dynamic workplaces include furniture and collaborative spaces that FMs can easily reconfigure to meet the company’s current needs.
+But what makes a workplace truly dynamic (unlike a traditional office) is the technology and tools that power it.

-Using technology to create a dynamic workplace that fits your company’s unique needs and nuances will set you up for long-term success after COVID-19.
-Technology that can work with your company’s needs will help you build a functioning work environment for all employees.
+Using technology to create a dynamic workplace that fits your company’s unique needs and nuances will empower your employees.
+It will also set you up for long-term success after COVID-19.
+Technology that can work with your company’s needs will help you build a functioning work environment and solid company culture for all employees.

-A dynamic workplace ensures employees are safe and healthy while getting their work done in the environment they feel most comfortable.
+A dynamic workplace ensures employees are safe and healthy while getting their work done in the office environment they feel most comfortable.
 Plus, the chances of a flexible workplace model like this is here to stay are high.
+Especially due to the workplace experience and desired work-life balance.

 According to research by McKinsey & Company, around 34% of respondents from the IT industry said they expect to have at least one-tenth of their workforce working remotely for at least two days a week after COVID-19, compared to 22% before the pandemic.

-Open office layouts were built with the intent that employees would be present in the office for the majority of their week—five days.
+Open-plan offices and associated layouts were built with the intent that employees would be present in the office for the majority of their week—five days.
 They include collaborative spaces for work and employee relationship-building, spaces for focused, solo work, and more.
-This type of workspace was designed to be a place where employees could not only do their best work but one where they’d want to spend their time.
+This type of workspace is a place where employees can do their best work.
+And also one where they’d want to spend their time.

-On the other hand, dynamic workplaces are designed with flexibility at the forefront; they are built with the intent of employees rotating and give companies more freedom and mobility.
-This type of workplace model considers that not all employees may feel comfortable working in the office during a pandemic, and not all employees may need to work in the office after the pandemic as well.
+On the other hand, dynamic workplaces are designed with flexibility at the forefront.
+They have the intent of their dynamic workforce employees rotating and give companies more freedom and mobility.
+This type of workplace model considers that not all employees may feel comfortable working in the dynamic office during a pandemic, and not all employees may need to work in the office after the pandemic as well.

 The dynamic workplace model is experimental for many companies, especially those who aren’t familiar with remote working.
-Going forward, it will likely be a workforce model that remains long after a vaccine is developed.
+Going forward, it will likely be a workforce model that remains for a long time.

 Aside from being a necessary evolution of the workplace during COVID-19, there are many benefits of shifting to a dynamic workplace.
 These benefits can far outlast the duration of the pandemic.